petterjuan/agentic-reliability-framework/README.md

 > *“Something is wrong” → “We know what to do.”*

-ARF collapses that gap by providing a **hybrid intelligence system** that combines:
+ARF collapses that gap by providing a hybrid intelligence system that advises safely in OSS and executes deterministically in Enterprise.

 - **🤖 AI Agents** for complex pattern recognition
 - **⚙️ Deterministic Rules** for reliable, predictable responses